 Matched betting is completely legal in the UK – it’s up to an online betting site if they want to give free bets after all – and is a legitimate way of winning money as long.

-Find out more today:
+Find out more about bet matching and matched betting today:

 - 1 What is Matched Betting?

 - 3 How do Bookmakers View Match Bets?

 - 4 Is There a Punishment for Match Betting and Betting Matches?

 - 5 How Can Gubbing be Avoided?

 - 6 Is Match Betting Worth It?

 - 7 Is Matched Betting Risk-Free?